cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 golang/2, gorouter/10,...  |ooo                     | 4/23 00:02:15  ETA: 00:04:04
 </pre>

 If you visit your OpenStack dashboard, you will see a number of VMs have been provisioned.
 Each of these VMs is being assigned a single package to compile.
-When it completes, it uploads the compiled binaries and libraries for that package into the bosh blobstore.
+When it completes, it uploads the compiled binaries and libraries for that package into the BOSH blobstore.
 These compiled packages can be used over and over and never need compilation again.

 Finally, the initial compilation of packages ends (after about 15 minutes in the example below):